Post

 print(html)

-# <span style='color:red;background:default'>R</span><span style='color:red;background:default'>e</span><span style='color:red;background:default'>d</span><span style='color:red;background:default'>W</span><span style='color:red;background:default'>o</span><span style='color:red;background:default'>r</span><span style='color:red;background:default'>d</span> <span style='color:default;background:default;text-decoration:underline'>U</span><span style='color:default;background:default;text-decoration:underline'>n</span><span style='color:default;background:default;text-decoration:underline'>d</span><span style='color:default;background:default;text-decoration:underline'>e</span><span style='color:default;background:default;text-decoration:underline'>r</span><span style='color:default;background:default;text-decoration:underline'>l</span><span style='color:default;background:default;text-decoration:underline'>i</span><span style='color:default;background:default;text-decoration:underline'>n</span><span style='color:default;background:default;text-decoration:underline'>e</span><span style='color:default;background:default;text-decoration:underline'>d</span><span style='color:default;background:default;text-decoration:underline'>W</span><span style='color:default;background:default;text-decoration:underline'>o</span><span style='color:default;background:default;text-decoration:underline'>r</span><span style='color:default;background:default;text-decoration:underline'>d</span> <span style='color:default;background:default;font-weight:bold'>B</span><span style='color:default;background:default;font-weight:bold'>o</span><span style='color:default;background:default;font-weight:bold'>l</span><span style='color:default;background:default;font-weight:bold'>d</span><span style='color:default;background:default;font-weight:bold'>W</span><span style='color:default;background:default;font-weight:bold'>o</span><span style='color:default;background:default;font-weight:bold'>r</span><span style='color:default;background:default;font-weight:bold'>d</span> <br/>\n <br/>.....
+# <span style='color:red;background:default'>R</span><span style='color:red;background:default'>e</span><span style='color:red;background:default'>d</span><span style='color:red;background:default'>W</span><span style='color:red;background:default'>o</span><span style='color:red;background:default'>r</span><span style='color:red;background:default'>d</span>&nbsp;<span style='color:default;background:default;text-decoration:underline'>U</span><span style='color:default;background:default;text-decoration:underline'>n</span><span style='color:default;background:default;text-decoration:underline'>d</span><span style='color:default;background:default;text-decoration:underline'>e</span><span style='color:default;background:default;text-decoration:underline'>r</span><span style='color:default;background:default;text-decoration:underline'>l</span><span style='color:default;background:default;text-decoration:underline'>i</span><span style='color:default;background:default;text-decoration:underline'>n</span><span style='color:default;background:default;text-decoration:underline'>e</span><span style='color:default;background:default;text-decoration:underline'>d</span><span style='color:default;background:default;text-decoration:underline'>W</span><span style='color:default;background:default;text-decoration:underline'>o</span><span style='color:default;background:default;text-decoration:underline'>r</span><span style='color:default;background:default;text-decoration:underline'>d</span>&nbsp;<span style='color:default;background:default;font-weight:bold'>B</span><span style='color:default;background:default;font-weight:bold'>o</span><span style='color:default;background:default;font-weight:bold'>l</span><span style='color:default;background:default;font-weight:bold'>d</span><span style='color:default;background:default;font-weight:bold'>W</span><span style='color:default;background:default;font-weight:bold'>o</span><span style='color:default;background:default;font-weight:bold'>r</span><span style='color:default;background:default;font-weight:bold'>d</span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<br/>\n&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<br/>.....

-field for the actual character, along with other fields describing its style: foreground color, background color, italic, underline, bold, etc. We then iterate over those cells, adjust the HTML styles accordingly, and display the result.
+alt text Nothing too fancy.
+We feed the same sequence we used above (\033[31mRedWord\033[0m \033[4mUnderlinedWord\033[0m \033[1mBoldWord\033[0m) to Pyte.
+The library updates its internal representation of the screen based on that input.
+Each cell has a data field for the actual character, along with other fields describing its style: foreground color, background color, italic, underline, bold, etc. We then iterate over those cells, adjust the HTML styles accordingly, and display the result.
 That’s it.

 This is, of course, extremely inefficient, but it gives a concrete sense of how an emulator works.